OstriySous/tlgnkl-web/content/old basics.md

 ---
-title: The Basics
+title: Old The Basics
 issueNo: 1
+tags: hidden
 ---

 <div class="article-header">

-# What is Socratica?
+# What is Socratica???

-Written by Anson Yu and Joss Murphy
+Written by Anson Yu and Joss Murphy and whom

 </div>